Meg Foster: Career

 In 1968, Foster acted in a Cornell Summer Theatre production of John Brown's Body.
 Later in the same year, she was in the off-Broadway production of The Empire Builders.

 When Loretta Swit was unable to reprise her television-film role of Detective Christine Cagney when the film was adapted into the Cagney & Lacey TV series, Foster took on the role for the short first season of only six episodes.
 Foster was replaced by Sharon Gless for the remainder of the series.
 Entertainment columnist Dick Kleiner wrote in August 1982 about Foster's being dropped from the show: "It isn't a pretty story, no matter who you talk to.
 Meg was so hurt and distraught that she still isn't talking.
 But she told friends that she felt as though she had been hit by a truck."
 Kleiner's story implied that Foster's dismissal from the show had cost her other opportunities.
 "Until that news spread," he wrote, "she was an in-demand actress."

 Foster worked throughout the 1970s, 1980s and 1990s.
 She guest-starred in numerous TV shows including two episodes of Hawaii Five-O (1973 and 1976), The Six Million Dollar Man season two episode "Straight on 'til Morning" (1974), Three for the Road (1975), and the Star Trek: Deep Space Nine season four episode "The Muse" (1996).
-Other TV shows in which she appeared include: Bonanza, The Twilight Zone, The F.B.I., Here Come the Brides, Storefront Lawyers, Barnaby Jones, Murder, She Wrote, Miami Vice, Mannix, The Cosby Show, Quantum Leap, ER.
+Other TV shows in which she appeared include: Bonanza, The Twilight Zone, The F.B.I., The Streets of San Francisco, Here Come the Brides, Storefront Lawyers, Barnaby Jones, Murder, She Wrote, Miami Vice, Mannix, The Cosby Show, Quantum Leap, ER.
 She portrayed Hera in Hercules: The Legendary Journeys and Xena: Warrior Princess.

-She also appeared in films throughout the 1980s, beginning with a role as a woman who worked in the games in a travelling carnival in Carny, starring Jodie Foster, Gary Busey and Robbie Robertson; the villainous Evil-Lyn in the big-screen version of Masters of the Universe; the callous Martin in Leviathan, starring Peter Weller and Richard Crenna, and Holly in the John Carpenter film They Live, with "Rowdy" Roddy Piper.
+She also appeared in films throughout the 1980s, beginning with a role as a woman who worked in the games in a traveling carnival in Carny, starring Jodie Foster, Gary Busey and Robbie Robertson; the villainous Evil-Lyn in the big-screen version of Masters of the Universe; the callous Martin in Leviathan, starring Peter Weller and Richard Crenna, and Holly in the John Carpenter film They Live, with "Rowdy" Roddy Piper.